Lung, Primary Malignancies

 - Smoking cessation and prevention programs

-- Annual screening recommended with low-dose computed tomography (CT) in adults aged 55 to 74 years who have a 30 pack-year smoking history and currently smoke or have quit within the past 15 years
+- As of March 9, 2021, the USPSTF recommends annual screening for lung cancer with low-dose computed tomography (LDCT) in adults aged 50 to 80 years who have a 20 pack-year smoking history and currently smoke or have quit within the past 15 years (1).

 - Screening should be discontinued once a person has not smoked for 15 years or develops a health problem that substantially limits life expectancy or the ability or willingness to have curative lung surgery.